kalimawiki/blog-writing/content/posts/the-economics-of-api-imports-in-vietnam_-cost-analysis,-tariffs,-and-incentives-for-pharma-companies-2025-11-06.md

 Understanding API economics starts with examining the layers of cost that contribute to final production expenses.
 API imports in Vietnam typically involve **five major cost categories**:

-1. **Base Purchase Cost** — The ex-factory price charged by overseas producers (mostly from China and India).
+1. Base Purchase Cost — The ex-factory price charged by overseas producers (mostly from China and India).

-2. **Freight and Logistics** — Costs associated with international shipping, customs clearance, and inland transport to Vietnamese manufacturing sites.
+2. Freight and Logistics — Costs associated with international shipping, customs clearance, and inland transport to Vietnamese manufacturing sites.

-3. **Tariffs and Taxes** — Import duties, VAT, and other administrative fees.
+3. Tariffs and Taxes — Import duties, VAT, and other administrative fees.

-4. **Quality Control and Certification** — Costs for laboratory testing, certification, and regulatory compliance with the Drug Administration of Vietnam (DAV).
+4. Quality Control and Certification — Costs for laboratory testing, certification, and regulatory compliance with the Drug Administration of Vietnam (DAV).

-5. **Currency and Financing Costs** — Exchange rate fluctuations and trade financing for import payments.
+5. Currency and Financing Costs — Exchange rate fluctuations and trade financing for import payments.

 ### 1. Base Purchase Price

 On average, APIs sourced from China are priced 10–25% lower than those from India or Europe, largely due to economies of scale and lower production costs.
-However, prices vary significantly depending on molecular complexity — generic APIs like paracetamol are priced as low as USD 25–30 per kilogram, while oncology APIs or biologics precursors can exceed USD 1,000 per kilogram (Fitch Solutions, 2024).
+However, prices vary significantly depending on molecular complexity — generic APIs like paracetamol are priced as low as USD 25–30 per kilogram, while oncology APIs or biologics precursors can exceed USD 1,000 per kilogram[^2].

 Vietnamese manufacturers often seek dual sourcing arrangements — combining lower-cost Chinese suppliers with Indian or European partners who meet higher GMP or EMA standards.
 This dual model allows firms to balance cost efficiency with regulatory compliance, especially for export-oriented products.